ivaZaiets/Plan-Me/README.md

 Make Plan Me your go-to todo app, expertly designed for effortless daily planning.

-Plan Me was developed using React, TypeScript, and SCSS,
+Plan Me was developed using React, TypeScript and SCSS,

 it offers a dynamic and easy-to-use interface.